 In March 2013, General Revenue Bonds totaling \$1.3 billion, including \$806 million in tax-exempt and \$501 million in taxable bonds, were issued.
 Proceeds including a bond premium of \$137 million were used to refund \$1.4 billion outstanding General Revenue Bonds.
 The bonds mature at various dates through 2039.
 The tax-exempt bonds have a stated weighted average interest rate of 4.7%.
-The taxable bonds have a stated weighted average interest rate of 4.7%.
-The taxable bonds have a stated expense over the term of the bonds.
+The taxable bonds have a stated weighted average interest rate of 3.5%.
+The deferred premium will be amortized as a reduction to interest expense over the term of the bonds.